NalA-2024/buzzer/README.md

-# Quiz Buzzer Button
+# QZ Buzzer
-Quiz Buzzer Button can be used to rank in speed quiz games, athletic competitions, board games such as Halli Galli, and more.
+QZ Buzzer can be used to rank in speed quiz games, athletic competitions, board games such as Halli Galli, and more.
 If you have only one device, you can check the ranking by selecting Single Device mode, or Multiple Device mode if you use multiple devices.
-Enjoy a variety of fun time with Quiz Buzzer Button!
+Enjoy a variety of fun time with QZ Buzzer!

 ##
-Quiz Buzzer Button provides a button-pressed ranking using a single or multiple device.</br>
+QZ Buzzer provides a button-pressed ranking using a single or multiple device.</br>
 It is free and simply provides a button-pressing ranking without any other additional features.</br>
 This app supports both iOS and Android.</br>